 When Martin Scorsese is the focal point of conversations between cinephiles, it is highly likely that the master’s gangster-films - which made him the filmmaking brand he is - permeate the circumference of the discussion.
 Agreed, Scorsese’s vision added a layer to the aforementioned genre, and his films have become the calibration standards to evaluate contemporary films falling under the gangster’s umbrella.
 Scorsese gained prominence among film enthusiasts, like myself, for his insanely popular mob dramas.
-Ranging from his Boxcar Bertha to his latest The Irishman, his films carried an ethnographic through the characters, their accents, their ideologies, and the
+Ranging from his Boxcar Bertha to his latest The Irishman, his films carried an ethnographic sense through the characters, their accents, their ideologies, and

 Kino Lorber provides fans an opportunity to rewatch these cartoons and new audiences a chance to discover them.